 I ended up writing Rosemarie a purely business e-mail, and feeling disappointed in this.
 This was hardly living life to the fullest.
 This was hardly being myself with this other person.
 This was hardly a reflection of what I would like to think are my priorities, in which not only erotic life but also frank conversation are supposed to rank higher than repression and behaving in a conventional manner.

-Moreover, over the several years we have worked together in close, if mostly electronic partnership, Rosemarie and I have become, in some twenty-first century way, friends, even close friends.
+Moreover, over the several years we have worked together in close, if mostly electronic partnership, Rosemarie and I have become, in some twenty-first-century way, close friends.
 Although we live in the same city, we have only seen one another once a month or so, mostly at group meetings, but have been e-mailing once a day or more.
 We often discuss, electronically, quite personal aspects of our current lives and relationships, our families and childhoods.
 Even with our most pedestrian business communications we have made it a point to begin on a personal note.
 “Have you gotten out at all today?
 I had a great run in the park this morning.”
 Things like that.

 I am sure that there are men and women who have found better ways than I have to relate to colleagues they have found attractive, and to bring more of themselves, including their erotic desires (their desires to be close to other people) into the workplace.
 I can also imagine people coming up with lots of advice and solutions that would prove to be “bad,” not likely to lead to “good” relationships with colleagues.
 (These days other aspects of my work life often remind me of a line from the literary critic I.A.
 Richards: “It’s very hard to overcome professional expertise.
 People’s careers depend upon their having a say-so in matters about which they haven’t thought at all.”
 Plato’s Socrates kept making a similar point about and to well-bred Athenians.
 And so I would say as regards basic words such as “bad,” “good” and “successful”—we use them with a doubtlessness that is born of thoughtlessness.)